Residential Branch Pick-Up

 The City of Victoria provides a branch chipping service to help residents remove tree branches from their yard.

-The residential branch pick-up program has been completed in all neighbourhoods.
-Thank you to all residents who participated in the program.
 Victoria residents can drop off leaf and garden waste for free year-round at the City of Victoria Public Works Yard.
 See below for more details.

 Preparing Your Branch Pile